meteosR/GLYCO-2/README.md

         1) Prepare glycosylated protein pdb file(s) <br />
               - Make sure your pdb file does not contain water molecules if it comes from an MD simulation, for example.
 This only increases the size of the file. <br />
               - Make sure your pdb follows the standard format of PDB.<br />
-                            - GLYCO only recognizes lines starting with "ATOM" or "HETA".<br />
+                            - GLYCO only recognizes atoms starting with "ATOM" or "HETA".<br />
                             - Each chain must have a different chain ID <br />

     * ##### How can I glycosylate proteins?